Jomy10/beaver/README.md

 you can do so by commenting on its issue and opening a pull request.
 Your help is much appreciated!

 To test out the library, use `./build.sh build install` to build and install it as a gem.
-You can use `./build.sh clean` to remove the gem.
+You can use `./build.sh uninstall` to remove the gem and `./build.sh clean` to clean the project of gem files.

+## Questions

+Feel free to ask any questions you may have by opening an issue.

 ## License